kxp4109/Projects/README.md

 # Works

-A collection of my (Robert Bailey) coding and modelling works.
+A collection of my (Kenneth Probeck) coding and modelling works.

-Currently, anything created is done with software made under educational licenses at the Rochester Institute of Technology.
+Some of these projects were created is done with software made under educational licenses at the Rochester Institute of Technology.

-For most, this isn't a big deal, but for the Maya software and Unity projects, it's important to note.
+CREDITING

+Base code for the "Rocket Jump" Visual Studios Project provided by Robert Bailey, a fellow student here Rochester Institute of Technology.
+This was a group project that we had worked on together.

 Do not use for commercial works.